picandocodigo/List-Category-Posts/readme.txt

 * Offset parameter on shortcode to start listing posts with an offset.
 Contribution by Levi Vasquez
 * Content of the post can now be displayed.
 Contribution by Lang Zerner.
 * Link to the category available.
 By request on the plugin's forum.
+* Fixed small bug when using category name.

 = 0.6 =
 * Minor fix for unclosed ul if not using templates.